honeybadgerofdoom/Elevator-Simulator/README.md

 - The elevator always travels at the same speed
 - The elevator doesn't actually pause when it reaches a floor
 - The elevator turns around instantly, i.e. there is no time lost to transitioning from upwards to downwards movement
+- Floors are whole numbers.
+There are no fractional floors.

 ## Usage